Select Page

 Visual Arts

-We offer a stimulating visual arts program which encourages creative and imaginative ways of thinking.
+Templeton Primary School Visual Arts is a program that encourages creative and imaginative ways of thinking.
 Students have the opportunity to express their knowledge, ideas and feelings in an individual and expressive way.
 We inspire the development of a strong sense of aesthetic appreciation, and skills and techniques in a range of media in all students.